-In order to input Global and Bow imperfections in SCIA Engineer, the user has to select the functionality 'Nonlinearity' + 'Initial deformation and curvature' + '2nd Order - geometrical nonlinearity' in the 'Project data'.
+In order to input Global and Bow imperfections in SCIA Engineer, the user has to select the functionality 'Nonlinearity' + 'Beam local nonlinearity' + 'Initial impefections' + 'Geometrical nonlinearity' in the 'Project data'.
+Some of these functionalities are enabled by default for new projects only.
 Only after doing this the input of a non-linear function is possible.